 Pictured above: Lavender Phoenix

-The Foundation is not accepting unsolicited proposals for its Social Justice Grant Program at this time.
+The Foundation does not accept unsolicited proposals for its Social Justice Grant Program.

 Social Justice

-The Foundation strategically invests in Bay Area LGBTQ+ organizations and other Bay Area nonprofits that provide caring and responsive social, physical and mental health, housing, educational, and/or career development services specifically designed to help LGBTQ+ youth successfully transition to healthy, confident, thriving, economically self-sufficient adulthoods.
+The Foundation strategically invests in organizations that provide caring and responsive social, physical, and mental health, housing, educational, and/or career development services specifically designed to help LGBTQ+ youth successfully transition to a healthy, confident, thriving, economically self-sufficient adulthood.

 Goals and Overview